Revised 15/28 October 2013

 skinneriana, Kloppenburg C- 3/4", dark pink flowers (much like carnosa); 20-25 in umbel; leaves medium on a rambling vine.
 Sap clear.
 Origin?

-NEW soligamiana, Kloppenburg & Siar C- 5/8", rose flowers; 9-12 in umbel; leaves and viny growth much like benguetensis and bordenii but larger.
+NEW soligamiana, Kloppenburg, Siar and Cajano C- 5/8", rose flowers; 9-12 in umbel; leaves and viny growth much like benguetensis and bordenii but larger.
 Leaves are red colored in sun Philippines This is good!

 spartiodes, Kuntze ex Klopp. $20 for multi-stemmed tissue cultured material - in test-tube.
 Extremely rare collector's item.
-Seldom produces leaves, but when it does, they quickly abort.
+Seldom produces leaves, but when it does, they abort.
 Photosynthesis is in the permanent, green, long peduncles that look like a whisk broom (spartiodes = broom like).
 1/2" golden yellow flowers, 3-6 in umbel - that open only at night.
 Some well established plants (with 1" stem and peduncles) in 2" pots @ $50.
-Sabah, Malaysia
+Sabah, Malaysia Note: This is a plant with few roots so it must be under-potted and in a well draining, preferably clay, pot.

 subquintuplinervis, Miq.
 C- 1/2, greenish white flowers, 30 in umbel; leaves medium sized, heavy and with prominent veins.
 The leaves may change shape by the amount of fertilizer.
-From Chiang Mai, Thailand
+From Northern Thailand

 NEW surigaoensis, Kloppenburg, Siar & Nyhuus D- 1/2", dark yellow flowers, practically a dead ringer for H. pentaphlebia; 20-30 in umbel, large dark green leaves on a strong vine.
 This was in the collection of 10, as EG00807 From Mindanao.
 Mindanao, Philippines.